City, University of London

 A doctoral studentship will provide:

-- A full tuition fee waiver for UK and EU students.
-Applications are welcome from overseas applicants but the applicant must make appropriate arrangements to cover the the difference between the overseas and UK tuition fee
+- A full tuition fee for UK and EU students.
+Applications from overseas applicants are welcome but the applicant must make appropriate arrangements to cover the difference between the overseas and UK tuition fee.

 The studentships will be awarded on the basis of outstanding academic achievement and the potential to produce cutting edge-research.